faouziMohamed/android-x86/kubernetes/README.md

-# How to deploy the Kubernetes cluster
+# How to deploy the image in a cluster with kubernetes

 In this demo we'll use:

-- `ns-android-x86` as namespace in kubernetes
 - `android-x86` as service and deployment name
-- `conf-android-x86.yaml` as configMap file
+- `conf-android-x86.yaml` as kubectl config file
-- `android-x86-deploy-svc.yaml` as config file for deployment and Service
+- `android-x86-deploy-svc.yaml` as a deployment and Service config file

 ## Prerequisites